"When she was a little girl, Maria was interested in the plants growing around her home on Nantucket.

-In 1888, Maria wrote her masterpiece - a comprehensive Flora of Nantucket, which featured almost 800 species and varieties.
+In 1888, Maria wrote her masterpiece - a comprehensive Flora of Nantucket, which featured almost 800 species and varieties of plants.

 After her book, Maria made it a point to connect with new generations of Nantucket botanists.
 The young botanists were eager to make her acquaintance; Maria was a one-woman repository of all the plants of Nantucket.

-At the age of 87, Maria was asked about one of the plants in her flora - Tillaea.
-The plant was hard to find, and botanists were curious about a location for it.
-Maria wrote,
+At 87, Maria was asked about one of the plants in her flora - Tillaea.
+The plant was hard to find, and botanists were curious about its location.